Wake of the Flood: Release

 All of the songs but "Let Me Sing Your Blues Away" and the first parts of "Weather Report Suite" remained in setlists throughout the existence of the band (though "Here Comes Sunshine" was absent from 2/23/74 to December 1992).
 Weir had played the finger-picked "Prelude" for months before attaching it to "Weather Report Suite", ultimately dropping all but the "Let it Grow" section after 1974.
 Though the album's version is concise, "Eyes of the World" in particular had already become an extended-jam set piece and would remain so.

 With the collapse of the band's label in 1976, Wake of the Flood was in and out of print for many years.
 Exercising an active contract, United Artists made a one-off pressing on their Liberty label in 1979.
 The album went back into publication when it was released on CD in 1988, again on the Grateful Dead Records imprint.
 It was remastered and expanded for inclusion in the Beyond Description box set in October 2004.
 The expanded version was released separately in 2006.

+A 50th Anniversary Deluxe Edition of Wake of the Flood, remastered from the original recording, was released on September 29, 2023.
+The CD version includes two bonus tracks – demo recordings of "Eyes of the World" and "Wake of the Flood" – and a bonus disc recorded live at McGaw Hall in Evanston, Illinois on November 1, 1973.
+The digital download version, in ALAC or FLAC format, has the same tracks as the two-disc CD.
+The LP version, on black or colored vinyl or as a picture disc, has the same tracks as the original album.